PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 == Pruning
-A game of chess typically lasts $~40$ moves, and with a branching factor of 35, at that number there are $~10^24$ possible positions reachable just from the starting position.
-This, makes it unfeasible to do an exhaustive search, as the time complexity with just negamax is $O(b^d)$, where $b = "branching factor", d = "depth"$ @shannon_1950_programming[p.
+A game of chess typically lasts $~40$ moves, and has a branching factor of 35, meaning that each position offers roughly 35 legal moves.
+Even for a game lasting around 40 moves per player (80 plies), this yields a search space on the order of $10^40 - 10^100$.
+This, makes it unfeasible to do an exhaustive search, as the time complexity of a basic negamax (or minimax) search is $O(b^d)$, where $b = "branching factor", d = "depth"$ @shannon_1950_programming[p.
 4] @marsland[p.
 4].
 This computational constraint has driven the development of pruning techniques that maintain search accuracy while dramatically reducing the nodes examined.

 === Branch-and-Bound Optimization